reaktor/pluspool-led/README.md

 We are happy to receive any feedback using [github issues][]

-The main applications pulls from the noaa api and a datagarrison stream to share the current conditions of Pier 17.
+The main applications pulls from a file generated from the noaa api and a datagarrison stream to share the current conditions of Pier 17.

 To start developing: